Nico Carrillo: ONE Championship

 On 24 March 2023 Carillo announced that he had signed a contract with the ONE Championship organization, making his debut at ONE Friday Fights 13 on 21 April 2023 against Furkan Karabag, winning the bout via TKO in the third round.

 Carrillo faced Muangthai P.K.Saenchai on 23 June 2023, at ONE Friday Fights 22, winning the bout in the second round after knocking him down three times in the round.

 Carrillo faced Nong-O Hama on 22 December 2023, at ONE Friday Fights 46, winning the bout via second round knockout.

 Carrillo faced Saemapetch Fairtex on 6 July 2024 at ONE Fight Night 23, defeating him via TKO after scoring three knockdowns in the third round.

 Carrillo was scheduled to face Superlek Kiatmuu9 for the ONE Bantamweight Muay Thai World Championship on January 24, 2025, at ONE 170.
-However, Superlek withdrew from the bout due to serious knee injury and was replaced by Nabil Anane for the interim title.
+However, Superlek withdrew from the bout due to a serious knee injury and was replaced by Nabil Anane for the interim title.
 He lost the fight via first round technical knockout.

 Carrillo moved up to featherweight against Sitthichai Sitsongpeenong on April 5, 2025, at ONE Fight Night 30.
 He won the fight via knockout in round two and this win earned the $50,000 Performance of the Night bonuses.

+Carrillo faced the former Rajadamnern Stadium Welterweight (147 lbs) champion Shadow Singha Mawynn for the interim ONE Featherweight Muay Thai World Championship at ONE Fight Night 40 on February 13, 2026.
+He won the fight by unanimous decision.